speedingplanet/bcbsks-microservices/docs/http-get-labs.md

 Since we're unlikely to work with hardcoded data in the real world, let's set up a database.

+- Create a Repository that extends CrudRepository
+  - Add a findAll that returns the appropriate type `List<YourType>`
+- Update your Member, turning it into a JPA Entity
+  - Include which field is a primary key with `@Id`
+  - Make sure there's a no-arg constructor
+- Update your controller to access your Repository
+  - Constructor?
+  - `@PostConstruct`?
+- Retrieve the data from the table and convert it to `Member[]` so the rest of the Controller methods can use it.

 ## Part 8: Plugging into the database

 Updating `MemberController` so that it talks to the database, instead of hardcoded data